Globoplox/honk/readme.md

 You can figure it out yourself.
 The requirment can be found easely by looking at the docker-compose file and env.local.template .

+## Extension

+Built and tested for firefox.
+go in the `extension` directory and run `npx webpack`.
+You will need npm.
+The extension will be found in `dist/honk.zip`